-Product CH4_IASA_NLIS (from IASI on Metop-A) appears to meet the "relative systematic error" requirement of better than 10 ppb: the estimated relative accuracy is about 5.2 ppb (the overall bias is estimated to -1.3 ppb).
-The product appears to be quite stable but a quantitative assessment could not be carried out due to lack of reference data.
-For product CH4_IASB_NLIS (from IASI on Metop-B) the performance seems to be similar.
+The single measurement precision of product CH4_IASA_NLIS (from IASI on Metop-A) is 12 ppb.
+The mean bias (global offset) is -1.3 ppb.
+The product appears to meet the "relative systematic error" requirement of better than 10 ppb: the estimated relative accuracy is 5.2 ppb.
+The product appears to be very stable but a quantitative analysis could not be carried out due to lack of reference data.
+The performance of product CH4_IASB_NLIS (from IASI on Metop-B) seems to be similar.

-For product CO2_AIRS_NLIS (from project GHG-CCI) the estimated performance is: single measurement precision 1.3 ppb, mean bias -0.43 ppb.
+For product CO2_AIRS_NLIS (from project GHG-CCI) the estimated performance is: single measurement precision: 1.3 ppm, mean bias: -0.43 ppm.